LOWER YELLOWSTONE RURAL ELECTRIC ASSOCIATION, INC.

 SECTION 6.
 Secretary.
 The Secretary shall be responsible for:

-d) Keeping on file at all times a complete copy of the articles of incorporation and bylaws of the cooperative containing all amendments thereto (which copy shall always be open to the inspection of the member) and at the expense of the Cooperative, furnishing a copy of the bylaws and of all amendments thereto to any member upon request; and
+- Keeping on file at all times a complete copy of the articles of incorporation and bylaws of the cooperative containing all amendments thereto (which copy shall always be open to the inspection of any member) and at the expense of the Cooperative, furnishing a copy of the bylaws and of all amendments thereto to any member upon request; and

 SECTION 7.
 Treasurer.
 The treasurer shall be responsible for:

-b) The receipt of and the issuance of receipts for all monies due and payable to the Cooperative and for the deposit of all such monies in the name of the Cooperative in such banks or banks as shall be selected in accordance with the provisions of these bylaws; and
+- The receipt of and the issuance of receipts for all monies due and payable to the Cooperative and for the deposit of all such monies in the name of the Cooperative in such bank or banks as shall be selected in accordance with the provisions of these bylaws; and

 SECTION 8.
 Manager.
 The board of trustees may appoint a manager who may, but who shall not be required to, be a member of the Cooperative.
 The manager shall perform such duties and shall exercise such authority as the board of trustees may from time to time vest in him or her.